elephantscale/es-training-new/search-common/slides/InvertedIndex.md

   * What about an arbitrary Boolean formula?
   * (**Brutus** *OR* **Caesar**) *AND NOT*
   * (**Antony** *OR* **Cleopatra**)
-  * Can we always merge in “linear” time?
+  * Can we always merge in "linear" time?
     - Linear in what?
   * Can we do better?